BasharIrani23/reading-notes/week8/Redux-tools.md

     return this.todos.filter(todo => !todo.finished).length;
   }
 }

-Build React Components: If using React, components can react to state changes by marking them with the observer function/decorator from mobx-react.
+- Build React Components: If using React, components can react to state changes by marking them with the observer function/decorator from mobx-react.
 This makes the component re-render whenever observable state it relies on changes.

-javascript
-Copy code
 import { observer } from 'mobx-react';

 const TodoListView = observer(({ todoStore }) => (